Southwestern Scale Announces Expansion Into Texas

 The Fort Worth-based office will be managed by Shane Irvin, one of the operation's newest employees.
 On joining the business in this new capacity, Irvin remarked, "I couldn't be more excited to be part of the Southwestern Scale team as we open our new location in Fort Worth, Texas."
 He added, "We look forward to providing people in the Lone Star State with solutions to their weighing applications for decades to come."

-While last year's announcement underscored the company's commitment to safety, their recent announcements have highlighted their commitment to growth and, as Murdza confirms, growth that customers had been inquiring about for some time:
+While last year's announcement underscored the company's commitment to safety, its recent announcements have highlighted its commitment to growth and, as Murdza confirms, growth that customers had been inquiring about for some time:

 "Over the years, we have been delivering confidence with every measure to customers in Texas, repeatedly being asked when we were going to open operations there.
 The time has finally come, and we could not be more excited."